The Scrum At Scale® Guide

 The Scrum of Scrums for the entire agile organization is called the Executive Action Team (EAT).
 The leadership team creates an agile bubble in the organization where the Reference Model operates with its own guidelines and procedures that integrates effectively with any part of the organization that is not agile.
 It owns the agile ecosystem, implements the Scrum values, and assures that Scrum roles are created and supported.

 The EAT is the final stop for impediments that cannot be removed by the SoS’s that feed it.
 Therefore, it must be comprised of individuals who are empowered, politically and financially, to remove them.
 The function of the EAT is to coordinate multiple SoS’s (or SoSoS’s) and to interface with any non-agile parts of the organization.
-As with any Scrum team, it needs a PO and SM.
+As with any Scrum team, it needs a PO and SM and to meet daily.
 It would be best if the EAT met daily as a Scrum team.
 They must meet at least once per Sprint and have a transparent backlog.

 Sample Diagram showing an EAT coordinating 5 groupings of 25 teams: